eshkook/basic-mcp/README.md

 # Text Assistant MCP Server

 A minimal MCP (Model Context Protocol) compatible server that provides simple tools, resources, and prompt templates for text processing.
+Built with FastAPI and FastMCP for seamless integration.

 ## Features